 Tip: In addition to categories, you can tag transactions, too.
 I use a limited number of categories, and than tag transactions as needed.
 For example, we have a home maintenance category.
 For work on our pool, I tag those transactions as “pool” so I can see how much we spend on the pool without need to create a separate categori.

-Here's where Personal Capital really shines.
+Here's where Empower really shines.
 Once you've connected your retirement and non-retirement accounts, it tracks your investments automatically.
 It updates prices throughout the trading day and keeps tabs on mutual fund expenses.
 It also shows you your asset allocation and offers a number of tools to help you evaluate your portfolio